turingschool/front-end-curriculum/lessons/module-2/build-processes-with-npm-webpack.md

 * `package.json` - describes our application to NPM and what dependencies we need in order to use and develop the app
 * `webpack.config.js` - tells webpack how to read and build our files

+With the exception of the `README.md` file, each of these is some sort of configuration file.
+A **configuration file** is a file that allows you to define how a particular tool you're using should interact with your codebase.

 <!-- INSTRUCTOR NOTES